-Risks Related to the Clinical Development and Marketing Approval of Our Product Candidates
+Risks Related to the Clinical Development and Marketing Approval of Our Product Candidate

-The marketing approval processes of the FDA and comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to obtain marketing approval for our product candidates, our business will be substantially harmed.
+The marketing approval processes of the FDA and comparable foreign authorities are lengthy, time-consuming and inherently unpredictable, and if we are ultimately unable to obtain marketing approval for our product candidate, our business will be substantially harmed.

-None of our current product candidates have gained marketing approval for sale in the United States or any other country, and we cannot guarantee that we will ever have marketable products.
-Our business is substantially dependent on our ability to complete the development of, obtain marketing approval for, and successfully commercialize our product candidates in a timely manner.
-We cannot commercialize our product candidates in the United States without first obtaining approval from the FDA to market each product candidate.
-Similarly, we cannot commercialize our product candidates outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
-Our product candidates could fail to receive marketing approval for many reasons, including the following:
+Our current product candidate has not gained marketing approval for sale in the United States or any other country, and we cannot guarantee that we will ever have any marketable products.
+Our business is substantially dependent on our ability to complete the development of, obtain marketing approval for, and successfully commercialize our product candidate in a timely manner.
+We cannot commercialize our product candidate in the United States without first obtaining approval from the FDA to market each product candidate.
+Similarly, we cannot commercialize our product candidate outside of the United States without obtaining regulatory approval from comparable foreign regulatory authorities.
+Our product candidate could fail to receive marketing approval for many reasons, including the following:

-- the FDA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - the FDA or comparable foreign regulatory authorities may find the human subject protections for our clinical trials inadequate and place a clinical hold on an Investigational New Drug Application, or IND, at the time of its submission precluding commencement of any trials or a clinical hold on one or more clinical trials at any time during the conduct of our clinical trials;

-- the FDA could determine that we cannot rely on Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or FFDCA, for any or all of our product candidates; - · we may be unable to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that a product candidate is safe and effective for its proposed indication; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval: - · we may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - · the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from preclinical studies or clinical trials; - the FDA could determine that our application relies, or must rely, upon a listed drug or drugs that we a failed to identify or that approval of our 505(b)(2) application for any of our product candidates is blocked by patent or non-patent exclusivity of the listed drug or drugs; - the data collected from clinical trials of our product candidates may not be sufficient to support the submission of an application to obtain marketing approval in the United States or elsewhere; - the FDA or comparable foreign regulatory authorities may find inadequate the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner that would delay marketing approval.
+- · the FDA or comparable foreign regulatory authorities may disagree with the design or implementation of our clinical trials; - the FDA or comparable foreign regulatory authorities may find the human subject protections for our clinical trials inadequate and place a clinical hold on an Investigational New Drug Application, or IND, at the time of its submission precluding commencement of any trials or a clinical hold on one or more clinical trials at any time during the conduct of our clinical trials; - the FDA could determine that we cannot rely on Section 505(b)(2) of the Federal Food, Drug and Cosmetic Act, or FFDCA, for our product candidate: - we may be unable to demonstrate to the satisfaction of the FDA or comparable foreign regulatory authorities that a product candidate is safe and effective for its proposed indication; - the results of clinical trials may not meet the level of statistical significance required by the FDA or comparable foreign regulatory authorities for approval; - · we may be unable to demonstrate that a product candidate's clinical and other benefits outweigh its safety risks; - the FDA or comparable foreign regulatory authorities may disagree with our interpretation of data from preclinical studies or clinical trials; - the FDA could determine that our application relies, or must rely, upon a listed drug or drugs that we a failed to identify or that approval of our 505(b)(2) application for our product candidate is blocked by patent or non-patent exclusivity of the listed drug or drugs; - the data collected from clinical trials of our product candidate may not be sufficient to support the submission of an application to obtain marketing approval in the United States or elsewhere; - the FDA or comparable foreign regulatory authorities may find inadequate the manufacturing processes or facilities of third-party manufacturers with which we contract for clinical and commercial supplies; and - the approval policies or regulations of the FDA or comparable foreign regulatory authorities may significantly change in a manner that would delay marketing approval.